This website is intended for a U.S. audience only

 If you have any inquiries or complaints regarding this policy or our privacy practices, contact us email@example.com.

-Aimmune reserves the right to change their policy from time to time, consistent with the Privacy Shield Principles.
+Aimmune reserves the right to change this Privacy Statement from time to time, consistent with the Privacy Shield Principles.

 1. “Personal data” means data about an identified or identifiable individual received by Aimmune in the United States from the EU and Switzerland, and recorded in any form.